EddieEldridge/The-Lost-Knight/Documentation/DeveloperDiary.md

 ## 8th November, 2018
 I have added a splash screen as well as some an options menu with no functionality yet.
 I have also expanded upon the tutorial design.
 I am getting close to finishing the first level, I just need to fix some small bugs with movement and add a ranged attack to the Wraith enemy.
 Then I can start designing and building the levels outlined in the design document.

+## 17th November, 2018
+So far, the game has the following features

+#### Implemented
+* Movement (Dashing, Jumping, Walking/Running)
+* Health and Stamina system with corresponding bars
+* Ranged and melee attacks
+* Enemies that move patrol and chase the player when the player moves close to them
+* Main menu, pause menu and settings menu with corresponding buttons and functionality
+* Android touch controls
+* Lighting and particle effects
+* Appropriate sprites for all corresponding game objects
+* Music and sound effects for player actions/levels
+* Custom tilemap for level generation
+* One fully complete tutorial

+#### To be implemented
+* Animations
+* Three more levels
+* Ranged enemies
+* Saving player information in local storage
+* Social media/online functionality
+* Submission to Play store

+There are roughly 2 and a half weeks before the deadline (6th of December).
+I hope to have the above features implemented by the 31st of November and spend the rest of the time before the deadline bug fixing/polishing the game and preparing it for submission to the Play store.